-Research has shown that there are many returned First World War veterans who for a variety of reason have ended up in unmarked graves around this country.
-It is estimated, based on the work carried out so far that the number in Tasmania could be as high as 800.
+Research has shown that there are many returned First World War veterans who, for a variety of reasons, have ended up in unmarked graves around this country.
+It is estimated, based on the work carried out so far that the number in Australia could be as high as 12,000.

 A simple but time consuming record matching process is undertaken by volunteers around Australia to determine the names and locations of these men.

 A simple headstone is then installed on the unmarked grave with a plaque worded by our teams, often in conjunction with family members.
 A smaller plinth may be installed on an existing grave where the veteran’s name does not appear on the memorial.
 We hand-make each headstone or plinth using designs created by us and work with councils and other local authorities to ensure our work complies with all local cemetery rules and regulations.